-Join White Plains Librarian Barbara Wenglin via Zoom to explore compelling selections from the rich anthology, Stories of Fatherhood, edited by Diana Secker Tesdell (Everyman’s Pocket Classics, c2014).
-In varied settings and cultures, the collection gathers more than a century of timeless stories about having, becoming, loving, and losing fathers.
-Use Zoom Registration Link for full series & attend when you can.
-All are welcome, including newcomers!
+Join White Plains Librarian Barbara Wenglin via Zoom to explore compelling selections from the rich anthology, Stories of Fatherhood, edited by Diana Secker Tesdell (Everyman’s Pocket Classics, c2014), along with discussion of a related film.
+If you haven’t registered yet for fall series, use Zoom Registration Link for January sessions.
+Program is supported by the Friends of the Library.
+All are welcome, including newcomers

 Stories of Fatherhood

 A copy of the book is on hold at the Hub Desk for reading in the Library

 along with circulating copies available to borrow through the catalog.

 Thursdays from 2:00 – 4:15 p.m. on Zoom

 “The H Street Sledding Record” by Ron Carlson (1987 – p.81)